Admissions requirements - International

 *Applicants who are required to complete National Military Service in their home country are exempt from the two-year rule and can apply during the final year of their service.

 - Applicants who expect to obtain permanent residency by the commencement of the course are advised to contact the Faculty Admissions Unit for further information.
 Entry requirements for local applicants can be found on course finder.

 - International students who become permanent residents and/or Australian citizens once they are enrolled in the course are not guaranteed a Commonwealth Supported Place (CSP), they will be converted to a full-fee domestic student.
 CSP places are limited and based on government allocations.

 The Faculty of Medicine, Nursing and Health Sciences will determine those applicants who are to be interviewed.

-Information regarding ISAT can be found online.
-Applicants should register for and sit this test as early as possible in the year they apply for the medicine course.
+Information regarding ISAT can be found online. or by downloading the brochure.
+Applicants should register for and sit this test prior to the application closing date in the year they apply for the medicine course.
 ISAT results contribute toward the overall ranking for entry into the course.

 Only those applicants who attend an interview will remain in the final ranked list and be eligible for a place.

 Selection into the medical course is based upon a combination of the applicant's ISAT academic studies and performance at a modified MMI (Multiple Mini Interview).

 This proven interview format allows the faculty to better determine which applicants possess the necessary personal qualities required to succeed in the Medicine program.
 The MMI format allows each applicant to be assessed by trained interviewers.
 MMI stations will comprise a series of scenarios and associated questions focusing on an applicant's relevant personal qualities including: